padagraph/botapi/introduction.md

 ## Graph creation

-Graphs are made of `nodes` and `edges`.
+Graphs contains `nodes` and `edges`.

 ###  Typed nodes and edges

 For any graph we will create a set ``nodetype`` and ``edgetype``

     * Nodetype and edgetypes contains properties

-      Property has a name, is  typed and contains a value.
+      Each property has a name, is  typed and contains a value.
+      A `type` is not limited in properties.

       Currrently ``Text`` and ``Numeric`` types are available.

     * Edges and nodes are extended form a `type`, and contains a value for each property defined by it's type.